matqr/matqr.github.io/_pages/about.md

 social: true
 ---

-I am a Research Fellow in the [**College of Design and Engineering**](http://www.sde.nus.edu.sg/) at the National University of Singapore (NUS) working under Prof. [**Clayton Miller**](https://scholar.google.com/citations?user=akL857IAAAAJ&hl=en&oi=ao).
+I am a Research Fellow and Module Coodinator in the [**Singapore-ETH Centre (SEC)**](https://sec.ethz.ch/) at the [**Future Cities Lab (FCL) Global**] project working under Prof. [**Filip Biljecki**](https://scholar.google.com/citations?user=jGqm4kEAAAAJ&hl=en&oi=ao).
+I am also part of Prof. Biljecki's group, the [**Urban Analytics Lab (UAL)**](https://ual.sg/) at the National University of Singapore.
-I am part of the [**Building and Urban Data Science Lab (BUDSLab)**](http://www.budslab.org/) and the [**Singapore-Berkeley Building Efficiency and Sustainability in the Tropics 2 (SinBerBEST2)**](https://sinberbest.berkeley.edu/).

-My research interests are broadly in the field of remote sensing, time-series forecasting, applied machine learning, and their applications to smart buildings and occupant thermal comfort.
+My research interests are broadly in the field of remote sensing, time-series forecasting, applied machine learning, and their applications to smart buildings and and at the urban scale.
 My recent work focuses on deep unsupervised learning, recommender systems, time-series outlier detection, agent-based modeling, and reinforcement learning with human-in-the-loop control.

-**Office**: BEEHub Lab, SDE4 03-02
+**Office**: CREATE Campus, 1 Create Way, #06-01 CREATE Tower, Singapore, 138602